arvind-india/anomaly-detection/Readme.md

 I create a new index in Elasticsearchm, with the name *500_detection*, you can choose any one you want, with **-d @** flag I’m telling to curl read the watch file to load the settings.

+# ELK and Watcher in Bluemix
+I use this example application to test all the stack in Bluemix.
+For this I modified a [Docker image](https://github.com/lcostantini/elk-docker).